-The allocation to Matching Assets will fluctuate as market conditions change and has been designed to fully match the Scheme's funded liabilities on the buyout basis.
 The Trustees expect the return on assets to be sufficient to support the funding of the Scheme on the Statutory Funding Basis.

 The Trustees will review the strategic asset allocation at least every three years to ensure that the investment strategy remains consistent with the Trustees' funding objectives.
 As part of such a review, the Trustees will consider the risks associated with the investment strategy.